Lenovo ThinkPad X1 Carbon Gen 7

 Performance is so excellent.

-The ThinkPad X1 Carbon Gen 7 that I tested came with an Intel Core i5-8265U processor, 8GB of memory, and a 256GB PCI Express NVMe SSD.
-These are decent specs for everyday computing tasks, though you can take each of them to the next level in competitive ultraportables in the X1 Carbon’s price range.
+The ThinkPad X1 Carbon Gen 7 I tested showed up with an Intel Core i5-8265U chip, 8GB memory, plus a 256GB PCI Express NVMe SSD.
+Overall these are decent numbers for daily work, browsing and all that, but you can nudge each one a notch higher in other competitive ultra portable options in the X1 Carbon price band.

 You can also equip the X1 Carbon with better components.
 If you get the most out of everything in the online configuration tool, you’re looking at a Core i7 with vPro, 16GB of memory, and a 1TB SSD.
 So I’ve included a few systems with Core i7 CPUs, 16GB of memory, and 512GB SSDs for performance comparison purposes.
 Also in the mix is the more similarly configured MacBook Pro.